 Students must demonstrate their problem-solving ability.
 They must identify and use the fundamental concepts to solve realistic problems.

 Students will develop autonomy of judgment by analysing the relevance of the motivating case-studies, discussing the utilization of data, checking the viability of the proposed methodologies, and discussing outcomes.

 4. Communicative Skills.

-Students are requested to present the solutions of problems in an ordered and coherent way.
+Students are requested to show how to solve problems in an ordered and coherent way.

 5. Learning Skills.

 The course provides students with adequate preparation to understand more advanced books of Probability, Statistics and Operations Research.
 Therefore, it enables them to expand their knowledge autonomously in the future.